Hysterectomy: Procedure, Recovery Time & Risks

 Recovering from surgery

-- Avoid having sex for about six weeks or as recommended by your doctor;
+• Avoid having sex for about six weeks, or follow your doctor’s specific recommendation.

-- Take short walks around the house throughout the day to improve circulation and prevent blood clots.
+• Take short walks around the house several times a day to improve circulation and help prevent blood clots.

-It is common to experience vaginal bleeding during the first few days following a hysterectomy.
-It is important to take all medications as prescribed and at the correct times.
-These medications may include analgesics (pain relievers) and anti-inflammatories for pain control and antibiotics to help prevent infection.
+It is common to have some vaginal bleeding in the first few days after a hysterectomy.
+You should take all prescribed medications exactly as directed and at the scheduled times.
+These may include analgesics and anti-inflammatory drugs for pain control, as well as antibiotics to help prevent infection.

 Body changes after surgery